gqliu1010/liulab/_pages/home.md

 ---
-title: "Duren Lab - Home"
+title: "Liu Lab - Home"
 layout: homelay
-excerpt: "Duren Lab at Clemson University."
+excerpt: "Liu Lab at IMUST."
 sitemap: false
 permalink: /
 ---

-We are a computational biology research group at the [Clemson University Center for Human Genetics](https://scienceweb.clemson.edu/chg/).
-Our aim is to explore and understand the regulatory mechanisms of non-coding DNA.
-The long-term research goal is to answer the key scientific question” How non-coding genetic variant act through context specific gene regulatory network to influence phenotype”.
+We are a computational biology and bioinformatics research group at the [Inner Mongolia University of Science and Technology](http://www.imust.cn).
+Our aim is to explore and understand the mechanisms of reprogramming of lipid metabolism in cancers and meiotic chromosome rearrangement in human disease.
+The long-term research goal is to answer the key scientific question” How reprogramming of lipid metabolism act through 。。。 to influence 。。。”.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="5000" data-pause="hover" >